 While apparent water damage on the exterior of a house is relatively straightforward to detect, hidden water damage behind the walls can be significantly more challenging to find.
-Ascertain that your inspector uses an infrared camera to detect water damage beneath the surface of a home to protect it from further erosion.
+Ascertain that your inspector uses an infrared camera to detect water damage beneath a home’s surface to protect it from further erosion.
 Water damage and moisture penetration may result in moldy walls.

 4. Pests And Insects

-Another typical issue to look out for during a house inspection is bugs or rodents.
+During a house inspection, bugs or rodents are another typical issues to look out for during a house inspection.
 It is relatively uncommon for an older property to have a mouse or ant infestation.
 On the other hand, a few mice or ants in the pantry are far from an infestation.